avipars/DB-Mini-Project/README.md

 This library book database system was created solely for educational and demonstration purposes.
 All data contained within is entirely fabricated and does not represent any real-world information.
 Any resemblance to actual book titles, authors, or other entities is purely coincidental and unintentional.

+### Description

-README files are included in each stage folder to provide a detailed explanation of the project's progress and the steps taken to achieve the final product:
+README files are included in each stage folder to provide a detailed explanation of the project's progress and the steps taken to achieve the final product

+### Stages

 [Stage 1 + 2](https://github.com/avipars/DB-Mini-Project/blob/main/Stage1/README.md)